 - Tootoomoo, 278 St Paul’s Road, Islington, N1 2LH.
 Nearest station: Highbury & Islington.
 The Bottomless Brunch is on at the Crouch End and Islington branches every weekend between 12-5pm. £25 for all-you-can-eat or £35 for all-you-can-eat-and-drink within a 1 and half hour period.
 For booking and more information, visit the Tootoomoo website.

 For more of Metro Girl’s restaurant reviews, click here.

-Posted on 3 Dec 2016, in Grub, London and tagged Asian food, foodie, Highbury and Islington, London.
+Posted on 3 Dec 2016, in Grub, London and tagged Asian food, foodie, Highbury and Islington, Japanese.
 Bookmark the permalink.
 Comments Off on Tootoomoo review: Asian tapas and cocktails galore at a rather different Bottomless Brunch.